Ralph Lauren's (RL) CEO Patrice Louvet on Q4 2020 Results - Earnings Call Transcript

 As our China stores reopened in early March, we implemented new safety measures across our stores, offices and distribution centers to protect both our employees and consumers.
 Store measures include frequent deep cleanings, providing masks for employees and strongly encouraging them for shoppers, and limiting capacity inside our stores to ensure social distancing.

 While our digital business led the recovery in Mainland China with a return to pre-COVID growth rates in March, we were encouraged by the recovery in our brick-and-mortar stores resulting from these omnichannel and in-store programs.
-We saw steady improvement in Mainland sales from high double-digit declines in February at the peak of our closures, ramping back to positive growth in early May.
+We saw steady improvement in Mainland sales from high-double-digit declines in February at the peak of our closures, ramping back to positive growth in early May.
 We expect Mainland China to return to pre-COVID growth trends by Q2.

 Although we expect the shape and timing of recovery curves to look different in each market, our experience and lessons from China are informing our actions across the rest of Asia, Europe and North America.

-Despite challenging conditions around the world, I strongly believe this crisis is creating opportunities for our business to emerge leaner, more agile and ultimately take market share.
+Despite challenging conditions around the world, I strongly believe this crisis is creating opportunities for our business to emerge leaner, more agile, and ultimately take market share.
 All of this is enabled by the strength of our balance sheet and our brands, coupled with the ingenuity and commitment of our diverse global teams.

-Turning now to fourth quarter and fiscal 2020 results, while COVID-19 was clearly the biggest headwind we faced this year, we were encouraged by our underlying progress on our Next Great Chapter plan prior to the pandemic with our business on track to exceed top and bottom line targets.
-Our brand elevation work, inclusive of product, marketing and distribution, came together to deliver positive AUR growth across all three regions for both the quarter and the year.
+Turning now to fourth quarter and fiscal 2020 results.
+While COVID-19 was clearly the biggest headwind we faced this year, we were encouraged by our underlying progress on our Next Great Chapter plan prior to the pandemic with our business on track to exceed top and bottom line targets.
+Our brand elevation work, inclusive of product, marketing, and distribution, came together to deliver positive AUR growth across all three regions for both the quarter and the year.
 And while the future remains relatively uncertain, we are confident that the key strategic pillars of our Next Great Chapter plan still hold true.

 Let me touch briefly on a few of these areas.
 First, in our efforts to win over a new generation, we have created unique and lasting connections with consumers over the first three years of our plan.
 And we believe that now more than ever is the time to build on this momentum and solidify our iconic brand leadership.
 Globally, Ralph Lauren brand consideration accelerated through the fourth quarter and into April, outperforming our benchmark peers in each region.